First steps in Germany

 Once you‘ve received the Anmeldebestätigung, you‘ll be asked whether you have a tax identification number (Steuer ID-Nr.).
 Your tax ID is important when you start working.
 If you aren‘t asked about it when registering, please visit your Finanzamt (tax office) and apply for a tax ID there.
-You can

 In Germany, you also need health insurance cover.
 BARMER is one of Germany‘s largest health insurance companies.
 Please get in touch with your BARMER representative for more information.
 He or she will be able to tell you the quickest and simplest way of joining.
 We‘ll then take care of informing your employer or university about your health insurance policy on your behalf.